SEIDO-CLOUD/WebApiTemplate_branches/readme-locally.txt

 This text shows the steps to run AppWebApi locally using .NET User Secrets and SQL server running in docker

-1. Make sure that belwo two keys in appsettings.json in the folders AppWebApi and DbContext are set to following:
+1. Make sure that below three keys in appsettings.json in the folders AppWebApi and DbContext are set to following:
       "UseAzureKeyVault": false
+      "DefaultDataUser": "sysadmin"
       "UseDataSetWithTag": "zooefc.localhost.docker"
    This ensures you will use user secrets and docker on your local development computer.